adamnoto/bali/README.md

   can :update, :unsettle
   can :print

-  # redefine :delete
+  # overwrites :unsettle
   can :unsettle do |record, current_user|
     record.settled?
   end

-  # will inherit update, and print
+  # will inherit update, print
   role :supervisor, :accountant do
+    # will always be able to unsettle
     can :unsettle
   end

   role :accountant do
+    # must not be able to perform an update operation
     cant :update
   end